About the Artist

 Or at least what the “documentarian” perceives to be there and what they then present as their subjective truth.

 Yeah.
-But the truth is too that you have these amazingly beautiful and formally set up spaces.
+But the truth, too, is that you have these amazingly beautiful and formally set-up spaces.
 It's very inviting to be like, "Oh yeah, this would be a great patina, like look at what this paint is doing."
-But, I do like the idea of doing something more than that.
+But I do like the idea of doing something more than that.
 That's why I was interested in not just photographing a site.
 Even though there are beautiful photographs of places like Detroit and Cuba, the question remains, “What do you do with it now?”
-That's the easy part right, to photograph it, of course it’s gonna look good.
-So hopefully my work does more than that, does more than just representing a site visually.
+That's the easy part, to photograph it.
+Of course it’s going to look good.
+So hopefully my work does more just represent a site visually.
 But I'm definitely drawing from that and using these sites for their beauty, as a tool.

 From the perspective of a development company, it can sometimes become a liability to not acknowledge the histories of the sites under development.
 If I’m taking a cynical perspective, it's now "good business" to hire a team of cultural historians and artists and community leaders to tell the history of the site as a means of making the otherwise exploitative practices stomachable.
 Aside from seeing potential in these spaces and sites, is it also important to you that their histories are made visible and their stories remembered?

 Yeah.
 That's something that I think about a lot.
 I heard the term "spatial memory" recently.
-That was powerful to think about and I've been wanting to explore that further in terms of what that actually means.
-As I was saying earlier, I'm more interested in exploring the charges of spaces than their histories.
-I don't do much research on the sites but I do love to talk to people that have worked in the spaces and listen to their stories.
-But I'm not sure that actually shows up in the finished work that I produce.
-But I guess if it makes you wonder about the histories of these sites and think about their stories that’s good too.
+That was powerful to think about, and I've been wanting to explore what that actually means.
+As I was saying earlier, I'm more interested in exploring the changes of spaces than their histories.
+I don't do much research on the sites, but I do love to talk to people that have worked in the spaces and listen to their stories.
+I'm not sure that actually shows up in the finished work that I produce.
+But if it makes you wonder about the histories of these sites and think about their stories, that’s good too.
 But again, I'm not really trying to address the specifics of the histories of these sites in my work, that's not what I'm after.
 But maybe it will be one day.